Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 > **_Note_:** sdbus-c++ library uses a number of modern C++17 features.
 Please make certain you have a recent compiler (gcc >= 7, clang >= 6).

-If you intend to use stub generator (explained later) in your project to generate interface headers from XML, you can integrate that too with CMake or `pkg-config`:
+If you intend to use xml-to-c++ generator tool (explained later) in your project to generate interface headers from XML, you can integrate that too with CMake or `pkg-config`:

 ```cmake
 # First, find sdbus-c++-tools